imclab/P2pCore/readme.md

     ./run timur.p2pCore.P2pEncrypt keysAlice bob
     ./run timur.p2pCore.P2pEncrypt keysBob alice

-Mode A: If run as described above, the fingerprints of the given target RSA keys (bob and alice) are being used to match the clients.
-P2pEncrypt needs two arguments: 1. the name of the folder containing the remote public keys.
-And 2. the name of the public key to which a connection should be established.
+Mode A: Run P2pEncrypt with two arguments: 1. the name of the folder containing the remote public keys.
+And 2. the name of the target key, to which a connection shall be established.
+If run this way, the fingerprints of the given target keys (bob and alice) are being used to match the two clients (alice is looking for bob, bob is looking for alice).

     P2pEncrypt fullLocalKeyName=keysAlice/key.pub used for fingerprint matching
     P2pEncrypt fullRemoteKeyName=keysAlice/bob.pub used for fingerprint matching